Motif 01: Grundthema

 Meistersinger, too, the melody came first, and he had adapted the words to it.
 He had already told me yesterday that one must beware of having to extend a melody

 for the sake of the words -- now today the chief passage ("Nehmet hin mein Blut um uns'rer Liebe willen, nehmet hin meinen Lieb und gedenket mein' ewiglich") is there

 complete, in all its mildness, suffering, simplicity and exaltation.
 "Amfortas' sufferings are contained in it", R. says to me.

 Below: Spear motif (Speermotiv) developed from fragment C.

 The second phrase of the melody (B in the example above, Wolzogen's a), containing a characteristic falling fifth, is related to the Guilt of Amfortas.
-It is also associated with the Kiss and therefore lies at the centre of the work, just as it lies at the centre of the Grundthema.
+It is also associated with the Kiss (in particular developing from fragment E) and therefore lies at the centre of the work, just as it lies at the centre of the Grundthema.
 It is first heard in the Kiss variant immediately after the basic motif associated with Agony is heard towards the end of the prelude to the first act.
 The rising semitone is repeated, teasingly, falls, and leads into (G).
 But in Gurnemanz's narrative, at der Speer is ihm entsunken, we hear the teasing semitone and the (B) form again on the wind instruments.
 This is both a recollection of the seduction of Amfortas, and a presentiment of the attempted seduction of Parsifal, at which the Kiss motif is heard again.
 Within this phrase we have a falling fifth and (with passing note) a rising third, which might suggest the notes (transposed down a semitone to B minor) with which Kundry calls the hero by his forgotten name.

 The third phrase (C in the example above, Wolzogen's b) is the motif of the Spear.
 It begins with the first three notes of a rising major scale, an inversion of the falling triplet that will be associated with Amfortas.
 In its longer form Wolzogen called this theme the elegaic figure and Lorenz called it compassion (Mitleidsmotiv).